w.clusters: Clusters

 set_permissions(cluster_id: str [, access_control_list: Optional[List[ClusterAccessControlRequest]]]) ClusterPermissions

-Sets permissions on a cluster.
-Clusters can inherit permissions from their root object.
+Sets permissions on an object, replacing existing permissions if they exist.
+Deletes all direct permissions if none are specified.
+Objects can inherit permissions from their root object.

 Parameters: